 Now let’s hop to it and cover the 10 tips that will make taking a multi-generational trip to Disneyland the hoppiest family outing yet.

-1. Plan the best time to visit Disneyland
+1. Plan the best time to visit Disneyland.

-2. Find rides and attractions everyone will enjoy
+2. Find rides and attractions everyone will enjoy.

-3. Narrow down each person’s priorities
+3. Narrow down each person’s priorities.

-4. Find shows and musical entertainment when taking grandparents to Disneyland
+4. Find shows and musical entertainment when taking grandparents to Disneyland.

-5. Use Disneyland tools to make your day extra magical
+5. Use Disneyland tools to make your day extra magical.

 We recommend getting MaxPass for at least some if not all the guests.
 MaxPass is an optional paid service that allows you make FASTPASS reservations from your smart phone.
-That can save you a lot of walking, and if you are park hopping, you can make FASTPASS reservations in either park.
+That can save you a lot of walking.
+If you are park hopping, you can make FASTPASS reservations in either park.
 We especially love it when visiting with a large family group or with grandparents because it cuts down on running around to collect FASTPASSES while increasing the number of rides we can fit into our day.
 MaxPass also comes with unlimited PhotoPass downloads for the days that you have purchased the service.

 PhotoPass is a photography service at Disneyland where park employees will take your photo with their professional camera at iconic spots like near the castle or the Mickey flowers near the park entrance or at certain character meet and greets.
 The photos will appear in your Disneyland Mobile app.
 You can share the images on social media or by text or email right from the app.
 You can purchase MaxPass when you buy your tickets or wait until you have entered the park to purchase through the Disneyland Park mobile app.
-People who do not plan to ride roller coasters or other thrill rides might pass on MaxPass, but at least one person in the group should get it each day because you are going to want those PhotoPass downloads and great family photos, but if you wait until you get home to decide you love the photos and want to download them then it is going to cost a lot more money ($12.50 per download) than the $10 you paid for MaxPass with unlimited downloads.
+People who do not plan to ride roller coasters or other thrill rides might pass on MaxPass, but at least one person in the group should get it each day because you are going to want those PhotoPass downloads and great family photos, but if you wait until you get home to decide you love the photos and want to download them then it is going to cost a lot more money than the $15 you paid for MaxPass with unlimited downloads.

 The Disneyland app is a useful tool in itself.
 You can use it to make restaurant reservations, check the status of your FASTPASS reservations, locate character, check upcoming show times or check wait times for attractions.

-6. Pace yourselves and move efficiently through the park
+6. Pace yourselves and move efficiently through the park.

 Knowing everyone’s needs and planning an efficient route through the park can help cut down on unnecessary walking.
 Try to cover an entire land at once instead of popping in and out of it.
 That can mean planning meals in that land, catching a show while you are there, parking the stroller maybe once in that land and knowing alternative gentle options for the people who might be avoiding a particular thrill ride.
 You can divide and conquer but still be close enough to meet back up for the next attraction.